nusmodifications/serverless-functions/README.md

 # Serverless Functions

 Serverless functions that NUSMods uses.
-These used to run on https://code.stdlib.com/ but that is dead so now we're looking into other alternatives.
-For one, venue-github-hook is now hosted on Cloudflare Workers.
+They run on Cloudflare Workers.
+Currently, we have two functions:

+- [venue-github-hook](./nusmods-venue-github-hook/) for handling venue data updates.
+- [module-error-reporting](./nusmods-module-error-reporting/) for handling course error reports.